Contributors Dropdown icon

 • Number of leads from paid search

 If you just share the numbers for the past month, your client will have difficulty understanding the true nature of the campaign’s performance.
+They’re just numbers — with nothing to compare it to.
 Are the digital marketing efforts performing as expected, or not?
+Is this normal or out of the ordinary?

-It is hard to answer that question without data to compare the numbers with.
-Another way to say this is that data without context is just numbers.
+Yup, you guessed it.
+It is hard to answer those questions without data to compare the numbers with.
 We need context to get value and insights from the data.

 3 ways to compare key metrics